bitcoin-api/bitcoin-api-full-stack/README.md

 After setting up your own Bitcoin-Api instance and generating revenue from it, [Xapo](https://xapo.com) is the perfect place to safely store generated money that's not immediately needed for your instance.

 Xapo is an established digital banking company which has ultra-secure, highly reliable, and very discrete Bitcoin and fiat money storage, exchange, and management services.
 To demonstrate Xapo's commitment to security for your assets, check out one of their money vaults: [Xapo's underground nuclear blast and EMP proof vault in the Swiss Alps](https://qz.com/1103310/photos-the-secret-swiss-mountain-bunker-where-millionaires-stash-their-bitcoins/)!
 In addition to their robust infrastructure and techology, Xapo has achieved a very high level of international legal compliance.
-This first-rate ability to be compliant with international money regulations is essential for doing serious business in the crypto industry.
+This first-rate ability to be compliant with international money regulations is essential for businesses which involve cryptocurrencies.

 Xapo as a company is run in a very ethical manner and they promote freedom and autonomy with respect to how your money is managed.
-In giving back and in advancing the crypto world, [Xapo promotes, contributes to, and develops Bitcoin](https://www.forbes.com/sites/rorymurray/2020/06/18/bitcoin-grant-marks-another-step-forward-but-questions-on-industry-funding-remain/#7f5ac7627091) and the [crypto space](https://www.facebook.com/xapoapp/posts/welcome-to-libra-today-we-are-announcing-a-new-global-currency-built-on-blockcha/2425315364198784/).🚀✨
+In giving back to and in advancing the crypto world, [Xapo promotes, contributes to, and develops Bitcoin](https://www.forbes.com/sites/rorymurray/2020/06/18/bitcoin-grant-marks-another-step-forward-but-questions-on-industry-funding-remain/#7f5ac7627091) and the [crypto space](https://www.facebook.com/xapoapp/posts/welcome-to-libra-today-we-are-announcing-a-new-global-currency-built-on-blockcha/2425315364198784/).

+Overall, because of Xapo's industry leading digital banking services, ethical management, and their contributions to the community, Xapo is an ideal place to keep Bitcoin-Api earned money that your instance doesn't immediately need.🔒🏦

 ----